mattyImry/Discover-Sri-Lanka_MS2/README.md

 * The code for Google Maps API has been writter with the support of the documents written by Eamonn Smyth [pdf here](https://github.com/mattyImry/Discover-Sri-Lanka_MS2/blob/master/assets/media/how_to_google_map.pdf), [Google documentation](https://developers.google.com/maps/documentation/javascript/tutorials), [Youtube tutorial](https://www.youtube.com/watch?v=Xptz0GQ2DO4) by [Pradip Debnath](https://www.youtube.com/channel/UC43N9Z8Fm0gg1Lgpw0eS9rg).

 * The code for Google map API search box functionality has been writter with the support of the [Google documentation](https://developers.google.com/maps/documentation/javascript/examples/places-searchbox#maps_places_searchbox-javascript).

+* The Reset button idea was taken by this project from [Code Institute](https://codeinstitute.net/) student.
+Project link [Link](https://github.com/Seabhac-94/southpaw_comedy).

 * The code for showing info windows on searched markers has been written with the support of [Stackoverflow](https://stackoverflow.com/questions/44225974/how-can-i-add-info-window-in-places-searchbox)